 Next Steps if Your Nonprofit Organization Has Received PPP Funding

 So, your organization has received funding from the CARES Act Paycheck Protection Program?
-But, what should you be doing now to plan for the future?
+Congratulations!

-Here are some items for your organization to be thinking through, not only for compliance with the PPP, but also to ensure the sustainability of cash flow over the coming uncertain months.
+Currently, there are two applications for forgiveness, Form 3508 and Form 3508EZ.
+As you prepare your forgiveness application, here are some points your organization should be thinking through, not only for compliance with the PPP, but also to ensure the sustainability of cash flow over the coming uncertain months.

-Regardless of when the eight-week period beings, one thing is for certain and that is the tracking of expenses.
-In order to be eligible for the forgiveness, we must track the payroll-related expenses that were paid using the PPP funding.
+Regardless of when the covered period begins, one thing is for certain and that is the tracking of expenses.
+In order to be eligible for the forgiveness, you must track the payroll-related expenses that were paid using the PPP funding.

 - Payroll tax reports (941)